Rubus chamaemorus: Alcoholic drinks

-One of the gnomes in The Little Grey Men, a 1942 children's book by "BB" (Denys Watkins-Pitchford), and its sequel is named Cloudberry.

 Harvesting on public property

-In some northern European countries such as Norway, a common use policy to non-wood forest products allows anyone to pick cloudberries on public property and eat them on location, but only local residents may transport them from that location and only ripe berries may be picked.
-Transporting ripe cloudberries from the harvest location is permitted in many counties.
+In some northern European countries such as Norway, a common-use policy on non-wood forest products allows anyone to pick cloudberries on public property and eat them on location, but only local residents may transport them from that location.
+Transporting ripe cloudberries from the harvest location is permitted in many countries.

-It was illegal to harvest unripe cloudberries in Norway between 1970 and 2004.
-Many people still believe that it's illegal to harvest unripe cloudberries in Norway, but the law has been made defunct.
+Harvesting unripe cloudberries in Norway was illegal between 1970 and 2004.
+Many people believe that it is still illegal to harvest unripe cloudberries in Norway, but that law is no longer in effect.